-- (i) CCR (fly ash, bottom ash, flue gas desulfurization materials, and boiler slag); - (ii) Materials impacted by CCR, or used to collect or absorb CCR, that were generated by Georgia Power Company (e.g., over-excavated foundation soils from the bottom of each CCR pond after the CCR is removed); - (iii) Other waste generated from milling coal in preparation for the combustion process; - (iv) CCR-impacted debris and structures (e.g., gravel, rubble, discharge lines, pipes, collector sumps, etc.); and - (v) CCR water treatment filter cake materials (after evaluation described below).
+- (i) CCR (fly ash, bottom ash, flue gas desulfurization materials, and boiler slag); - Materials impacted by CCR, or used to collect or absorb CCR, that were generated by Georgia Power Company (e.g., over-excavated foundation soils from the bottom of each CCR pond after the CCR is removed); - (iii) Other waste generated from milling coal in preparation for the combustion process; - (iv) CCR-impacted debris and structures (e.g., gravel, rubble, discharge lines, pipes, collector sumps, etc.); - (v) CCR water treatment materials (after evaluation described below); - (vi) Deminimis amount of wood ash that is generated as part of the air curtain destructor (ACD) operations; and - (vii) CCR and associated materials from ash pond closure activities at other GPC facilities, subject to the availability of disposal capacity within the permitted landfill footprint and GA EPD approval.

-Prior to the receipt of CCR water treatment filter cake material, an evaluation will be performed on the filter cake material to confirm the handling and placement of this material will not result in unstable conditions or increased pore water pressures of the waste mass and that the in-place strength requirements for long-term stability will be achieved.
-The filter cake material will be tested once prior to initial disposal and anytime if changes are observed in its properties.
+Prior to the receipt of CCR water treatment material, an evaluation will be performed on the material to confirm the handling and placement of this material will not result in unstable conditions or increased pore water pressures of the waste mass and that the in-place strength requirements for long-term stability will be achieved.
+The material will be tested once prior to initial disposal and anytime if changes are observed in its properties.
 The minimum friction angle required for the CCR is 25.5 degrees as described in the Slope Stability Analysis calculation package provided in the Engineering Report prepared to support the permitting of the landfill [Geosyntec, 2022a].
-A report will be prepared by a Professional Engineer registered to practice in the State of Georgia that will include the results of the testing of the filter cake materials; the report and testing results will be submitted to GA EPD for approval prior to receipt of the CCR water treatment filter cake material.
-Additionally, this Operations Plan will be revised as necessary to specify any material specific required handling, processing, and placement procedures for the filter cake material.
-The revised Operations Plan will be submitted to GA EPD for approval prior to receipt of the CCR water treatment filter cake material.
+A report will be prepared by a Professional Engineer registered to practice in the State of Georgia that will include the results of the testing of the materials; the report and testing results will be submitted to GA EPD for approval prior to receipt of the CCR water treatment material.
+Additionally, this Operations Plan will be revised as necessary to specify any material specific required handling, processing, and placement procedures for the material.
+The revised Operations Plan will be submitted to GA EPD for approval prior to receipt of the CCR water treatment material.